Canterbury - Guide for Backpackers© ChristchurchNZ

 From the flatlands of the Canterbury Plains all the way to the Southern Alps, there’s lots to discover.

 For adventure-seekers, visit Geraldine and join a white water rafting tour on the Rangitata River.
-The nearby Peel Forest is popular for hikes and horse trekking for that real Middle-earth feeling.
+The nearby Peel Forest is popular for hiking, offering a genuine Middle-earth experience.

-Find more quaint Canterbury towns in 10 Underrated Spots in Canterbury.
+Find more quaint Canterbury towns in the 10 Underrated Spots in Canterbury.

 Skiing and Snowboarding in Canterbury

 Canterbury’s largest ski field is Mt Hutt.
-The conditions are arguably the best ski resort conditions in New Zealand on a good day.
+The conditions are arguably the best in New Zealand’s ski resorts on a good day.
 Diehard Mt Hutters stay in the village of Methven for apres-ski sessions at the Blue Pub or Brown Pub.

 The Hanmer Springs region has a reputation for being a relaxing ski option, with the majority of trails being intermediate.
-After a chilled out day skiing or riding, you can boil in the thermal pools.
-Find out more in Hanmer Springs – Guide for Backpackers.
+After a chilled-out day skiing or riding, you can boil in the thermal pools.
+Find out more in the Hanmer Springs – Guide for Backpackers.

 The Mt Cook area has a number of small family-run ski fields, such as Mt Dobson, Roundhill and Ohau Snow Fields.